Thousands protest across Poland against curbs on abortion access

 COVID RESTRICTIONS

-More protests were planned for Monday, following a tightening of pandemic restrictions due to come into force on Saturday and including a ban on public gathering by more than five people.
-On Friday, public gatherings were officially capped at 10.

-Poland will also close restaurants and bars from Saturday, Prime Minister Mateusz Morawiecki said, after new coronavirus infections hit a daily record of more than 13,600 on Friday.
+From Saturday, more restrictions to curb the spread of the virus are due to come into force, including a two-week shutdown of restaurants and bars, after new coronavirus infections hit a daily record of more than 13,600 on Friday.

 Protesters in Warsaw launched flares but the demonstrations were largely peaceful, unlike on Thursday when some threw stones and the police used pepper spray.